Healthdirect Free Australian health advice you can count on.

 What is Perthes disease?

 Perthes disease is a painful condition of the hip that affects children.
-It is a problem with the blood supply to the top of the thighbone, or femur.
-The top of the femur is a ball, sometimes called the femoral head.
+It involves a problem with the blood supply to the top of the thighbone (femur).

 In Perthes disease, the femoral head becomes soft and goes out of shape.
 This causes pain and a limp.